 Erika leads the communications efforts for POC.
 She has experience across all communications disciplines and expertise in developing and implementing public awareness and behavior change campaigns.
 Prior to joining POC, Erika worked at GMMB, a full-service communications agency that focuses on creating social change.
 At GMMB, she worked with a variety of clients, including the Washington State Department of Health, Washington Health Benefit Exchange, Public Health – Seattle & King County, and the Group Health Foundation.
 Erika earned her bachelor’s degree in communications and psychology from the University of Washington.

 Erik supports work on the Washington State Child Well-Being Data Portal, as well as general research.
-Previously, Erik worked for Community Youth Services (CYS), where he worked in the Therapeutic Foster Care Services Program and a Crisis Residential Center (CRC) called Haven House.
-He has a bachelor's degree from the Evergreen State College (2007), an MSc in Political Sociology from the London School of Economics (2012) and recently finished a Certificate in Statistical Analysis with R Programming through the University of Washington.
-He will be starting the MPA program at the University of Washington Evans School of Public Affairs this fall and plans to focus on Policy Analysis and Evaluation.
+Previously, Erik worked for Community Youth Services, where he worked in a Therapeutic Foster Care Services Program and a Crisis Residential Center.
+He has a bachelor's degree from the Evergreen State College, an MSc in Political Sociology from the London School of Economics and a Certificate in Statistical Analysis with R Programming from the University of Washington.

 Laura works with Children's Administration and others to bring innovative workforce practice improvements to support family reunification.
 As part of this work, she assists Children's Administration in helping to measure the effectiveness of these interventions.
 Her previous evaluation experience includes work with the Sound Families Initiative at the Northwest Institute for Children and Families, an Initiative to help end homelessness among families with children.
 Early in her career, Laura worked for several Head Start Programs, providing family support and parenting services to low-income families with young children.
 Laura has a bachelor's degree in psychology from Loyola University Chicago and a master's in social work from the University of Washington.